 [ 0x34, 0x12 ], while in a big-endian ordering they would be

 Depending on your background, this concept may sound trivial or very complex, but it’s important to keep in mind when setting up the LIFX UDP message.
 Due to ordering, when crafting a message it’s sometimes easier to think in BE then convert to LE.
 According to the LAN protocol, the message sent from the gateway to the light will be LE.

 Before we begin, we recommend that you review the LIFX docs and walk through creating a message that turns all lights green.

 The first thing we must do is find the LIFX MAC address and IP address of the Tiles on our local network.
 You can do this in many ways.
 The easiest way is to log into your router admin portal and you should be able to find it there.
-Or, you can use other more advanced tools like Wireshark, Angry IP Scanner, or even the command line tool ARP, if you’re familiar.
+Or, you can use other more advanced tools like Wireshark or Angry IP Scanner.

 Once you have it, save it because you’ll need that later.

 Here is a sample message that LIFX shows you how to make:

 31 00 00 34 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 66 00 00 00 00 55 55 FF FF FF FF AC 0D 00 04 00 00